Back to News

 About LoggLaw G2C

-The LoggLaw G2C is a GPS collar designed for medium to large animals, featuring high-precision positioning via GNSS and real-time data transmission via LTE-M. It is capable of stable, long-term operation even in harsh mountainous environments and is widely used for wildlife behavior research.
+The LoggLaw G2C is a GPS collar designed for medium- to large-sized animals, featuring high-precision positioning via GNSS and real-time data transmission via LTE-M. It is capable of stable, long-term operation even in harsh mountainous environments and is widely used in wildlife behavior research.

 Impact on Alpine Ecosystems and Future Prospects

-The article reports concerns that the expansion of deer into alpine zones may cause damage to alpine plants through browsing, and that it is urgent to revise measures to address this browsing damage.
+The article reports concerns that the deer’s expansion into alpine zones may cause browsing damage to alpine plants, highlighting the urgent need to revise measures to address this damage.
 We will continue our efforts to ensure that our products contribute to understanding wildlife behavior and the development of effective conservation measures.

 信濃毎日新聞 2026年3月26日付 上高地でシカ越冬初確認の記事